Depending on your business type, there are different ways to prepare and file your taxes.

 However, if you use a Form 1120, you calculate your taxable business income in the same way, but the form requires more details that may not always apply to a small business.
 The biggest disadvantage of filing a Form 1120 is that it is separate from your personal income tax return.

 Step 4 - Pay attention to deadlines

 Be aware of different filing deadlines.
 When you use a Schedule C, it becomes part of your Form 1040 and therefore, no separate filing deadlines apply.
 It is generally subject to the same April 15 deadline.

-If you need to file a Form 1120, you must file it by the 15th day of the third month following the close of the tax year, which for most taxpayers is March 15.
+If you are taxed as a C-Corp, you need to file a Form 1120, you must file it by the 15th day of the forth month following the close of the tax year, which for most taxpayers is April 15.
+If you are taxed as an S-Corp, you need to file a Form 1120S, you must file it by the 15th day of the third month following the close of the tax year, which for most taxpayers is March 15.
 You cannot send this form to the IRS with your personal income tax return.

 Remember, when you use TurboTax to prepare your taxes, we’ll determine which forms you need and put the information in all the right places.
 All you need to do is answer simple, plain-English questions.

 Find more tax deductions so you can keep more of the money you earn withTurboTax Self-Employed.